Rsotolongo77/Psychic-Game/README.md

 4. Javascript

 ## How the app works:
-### The program selects a random left.
+### The program selects a random letter.
 The user is then allowed 9 chances to guess the letter chosen by the program.
 If the user chooses correctly they are given a "win", otherwise they are given a "loss".

 ### You can visit site at https://rsotolongo77.github.io/Psychic-Game/